Which Scoliosis Specialist Should I See?

 While treatment philosophies and approaches differ, you will need to identify a scoliosis specialist whose treatment plan makes sense and is in alignment with your goals.
 Our approach to scoliosis management is curve-pattern specific and that belief is central to our treatment philosophy since each patient’s spinal configuration is unique.

 It should be noted that there are various types of fitness experts (trainers) who now market themselves as providers of non-surgical treatment for scoliosis (ex: yoga, pilates, personal trainers, etc.).
-Unfortunately, these programs are often not curve-pattern specific or do not take the entire spinal configuration into account (scoliosis is more than just 1 curve in the back).
-Further, as fitness instructors lack the necessary medical training they are not able to properly manage scoliosis (i.e. develop or modify treatment plan if the curve changes, order x-rays when necessary, etc.).
+Unfortunately, these programs are often not curve-pattern specific or do not take the entire spinal configuration into account (scoliosis is much more complex than just one curve in the back).
+Further, as fitness instructors lack the necessary medical training, they are not able to properly manage scoliosis (i.e. develop or modify treatment plan if the curve changes, order x-rays when necessary, etc.).
 While some may provide adequate exercise instruction, not every alternative approach is in the patient’s best interest.

 One final note on this topic is regarding scoliosis and chiropractic.
-What’s important to know is that spinal manipulation is beneficial to help restore joint mobility, improve overall function and decrease inflammation and back pain/discomfort.
+What’s important to know is that spinal manipulation is beneficial to help restore joint mobility, improve overall function, and decrease inflammation and back pain/discomfort.
 However, there is no evidence that manipulation alone will improve scoliosis.
 We encourage spinal manipulation and chiropractic treatment for patients with idiopathic scoliosis but caution against using only regular chiropractic adjustments to treat scoliosis in a growing adolescent.